Production company Amrion

 Riina Sildos also produced the animation feature „Lotte from Gadgetville” (Estonia, Latvia 2006) with Eesti Joonisfilm, an international co-production, which was chosen to Berlin Film Festival Generations Kplus competition programme in 2007 and sold to more than 50 countries.
 The sequel „Lotte and the Moonstone Secret“ premiered in August 2011 and has already become the fifth largest Estonian domestic film launch in 10 years and was selected again to Berlin Film Festival Generations Kplus competition programme in 2012.

-International co-productions currently in pre-production: “Erik Stoneheart” and documentary “Children of Talsinki”.
+Currently in production is the feature film "The Black Hole".
+International co-productions currently in post-production: “Erik Stoneheart” and documentary feature “Children of Talsinki”.